-I loved the author’s debut, Hum if you Don’t Know the Words, and feel the same about this wonderful upcoming novel out this summer.
-The beauty and strength of the South African women will stick with you…PREORDER your copy today!
+I loved the author’s debut, Hum if you Don’t Know the Words, and feel the same about this wonderful newly released novel.
+The beauty and strength of the South African women will stick with you…ORDER your copy today!

 If You Want to Make God Laugh is the fast moving and compelling story of three ladies, Zodwa, Ruth and Delilah, set in South Africa.
 Easy to read chapters alternate points of view: